Peugeot E-3008 Review

 ADVERTISEMENT

 The interior, meanwhile, features plenty of fabric-covered surfaces and feels very plush compared to a Volkswagen ID.4, while top-spec GT cars add snazzy multi-colour ambient lighting.
 The E-3008 debuts Peugeot’s new ‘Panoramic i-Cockpit’ consisting of a massive 21-inch screen sitting atop the dashboard and a smaller screen for widgets and shortcuts.
 It looks great but the functionality is a little complex – systems found in the Renault Scenic and Skoda Enyaq are easier to use.
-As for space, back seat passengers will find leg and headroom a little tight, and the boot measures 588 litres with the seats up and 1,663 litres with them down.
+As for space, back seat passengers will find leg and headroom a little tight, but the boot is usefully huge, and measures 588-litres with the seats up.

 Verdict